What are the aims of this leaflet?

 How can discoid lupus erythematosus be treated?

-Local treatments:
+Local and topical treatments:

-Strong or very strong corticosteroid creams and ointments are commonly offered as a first line treatment and can be used safely even on the face under the direction of your dermatologist.
-Other topical treatments which may be offered in addition or as an alternative to topical corticosteroids, are the topical calcineurin inhibitors, pimecrolimus and tacrolimus.
-In some patients with localised patches, injections of corticosteroids may be very effective.
+Strong or very strong corticosteroid creams and ointments are commonly offered as a first line treatment.
+They can be used safely even on the face under the direction of your dermatologist.

-Systemic treatment:
+Oral treatment:

-If your skin rash is more severe, widespread, or if these measures do not work then oral medications may be used.
-The most commonly used medications are the anti-malarial drugs hydroxychloroquine and mepacrine, which may be used in combination.
+If the skin rash is more severe, widespread, or the local treatments do not work, then oral medications may be offered.
+The most commonly used oral medications are the anti-malarial drugs hydroxychloroquine and mepacrine, which may be taken at the same time.
 As these medications may take some time to work, some patients may be prescribed oral corticosteroids for a short period.
-Occasionally, some patients may need additional medications, which include the immunomodulatory drugs methotrexate and mycophenolate mofetil.

 Self-care (What can I do?)